-Alternatively referred to as IEEE-1394, FireWire is a digital bus with a bandwidth of 400-800 Mbps and higher.
+Alternatively called IEEE-1394, FireWire is a digital bus with a bandwidth of 400-800 Mbps and higher.
 It can handle up to 63 units on the same bus, is hot swappable, and supports PnP (plug and play) devices.
 It was first developed by Apple in 1995.

-Users more familiar with USB can consider FireWire similar to USB, as they have some similarities.
-Like USB, FireWire has dozens of different devices, such as removable drives and cameras.
+Users more familiar with USB (universal serial bus) can consider FireWire similar to USB, as they have some similarities.
+Like USB, FireWire has several devices, such as removable drives and cameras.

 - FireWire 400 (IEEE-1394) - The original specification, capable of data transfer speeds of 100, 200, and 400 Mbps; released in 1995.